 Wondering about the difference between eclectic homeschooling and a traditional homeschooling curriculum?
 With a traditional homeschooling curriculum, homeschoolers follow a predetermined curriculum with lessons or activities and use it for all of their learning and subjects that comprise a course (or at least one subject area).
 In eclectic homeschooling, you may use a homeschool curriculum for one subject, an online course for another subject, and an outside the home class for other subject.

-HOW TO START ECLECTIC HOME SCHOOL
+HOW TO START ECLECTIC HOME SCHOOL (HOW TO HOMESCHOOL RELAXED)

 To get started with relaxed homeschooling: